CelestinBananas/LTA_overview/README.md

 - Reevaluate the usefulness of the to_keep list, is this not similar/or made redundant with the plotprojects specification of the plot_overview function ?
 - Filtering unique ra and dec and antenna is temp, later will take into account
 - Will eventually run with Julich data (will require extra input param) and add if project/data is in both datbases

-Notes from 12/01:
-- clickable markers
-- interactive!